 - Sitting in the front seat if you're prone to nausea

 Want to drive yourself instead?
-Our self-drive dune buggy lets you control the pace.
+Our self-drive 2-seater dune buggy lets you control the pace.
+Families can go for the 4-seater family dune buggy instead.

 Sandboarding